Oases: Efficient Large-Scale Model Training on Commodity Servers via Overlapped and Automated Tensor Model Parallelism: Evaluations

 \subsection{Experiment setup}

 \textbf{Cluster configurations.} We evaluate Oases on two 8-node clusters with two types of commodity GPUs.
-The first cluster, referred as the "NVLink 3090", where each node features four NVIDIA RTX3090 GPUs and two four-slot NVLink 3.0 connections, providing a total bandwidth of 900 Gbps between GPU 0 and 1, and between GPU 2 and 3.
-And nodes in the second cluster "3090" are equipped with four NVIDIA RTX3090 GPUs.
-All nodes are interconnected via 100 Gbps InfiniBand, and each GPU connects to CPU via PCIe 4.0.
-A detailed environmental setup is shown in Appendix.
+The first cluster is \textbf{NVLink 3090}, where each node features four NVIDIA RTX3090 GPUs (24GB each) and four-slot NVLink 3.0~\cite{li2019evaluating} connections between GPU 0 and 1, and between GPU 2 and 3.
+And nodes are equipped with four NVIDIA RTX3090 GPUs without NVLink in the second cluster \textbf{3090}.
+All nodes are interconnected via 100 Gbps InfiniBand, and each GPU connects to the CPU via PCIe 4.0.
+All servers run 64-bit Ubuntu 18.04, CUDA 11.3, cuDNN 8.2.1, NCCL 2.10.3, GPU driver 510.68.02, and PyTorch 1.10.0.

-\textbf{Models.} Many popular models of various tasks such as BERT~\cite{devlin2018bert}, LLaMA~\cite{touvron2023llama}, and ViT~\cite{dosovitskiy2021an} are based on transformer layers.
-We evaluate the performance of Oases using the transformer decoder-based model, as its effective representative for large-scale pretraining.
-The hidden size and number of transformer layers are adjusted to vary model sizes, guided by parameters used in previous studies~\cite{narayanan2021efficient,shoeybi2019megatron}.
-It is worth noting that limited by device numbers, the numbers of transformer layers used in experiments are much smaller than general foundation models.
-We believe evaluating a wider model is more substantial for foundation models, since TMP is usually used accompanied by pipeline model parallelism~\cite{li2022amp,huang2019gpipe}, which is responsible to deepen models.
-We denote the evaluated transformer models with the hidden size and number of transformer layers.
+\textbf{Models.} Table~\ref{tab:allconfig} lists the model settings in experiments unless otherwise stated.
+The model settings are derived from previous studies~\cite{narayanan2021efficient,shoeybi2019megatron}, and are consistent with popular large-scale models.
+The TMP degrees are the best strategies used in baselines and might be changed with Oases planner.
+It is worth noting that limited by device numbers, the numbers of transformer layers used in experiments are much smaller than general large-scale models.
+We believe evaluating some model layers is more substantial since TMP is usually used accompanied by PMP~\cite{huang2019gpipe,li2022harmony}, which is responsible for deepening models.
+In the experiment results, we denote the evaluated models with the model layer name.